-While there are several options for treatment when it comes to prostate cancer, surgery is unfortunately necessary in some cases.
-Prostate cancer surgery, which typically involves removing the prostate and any areas around the prostate found to contain cancer, is a major surgery that will require about six weeks for you to feel back to
+Prostate Cancer: Post-Op While there are several options for treatment when it comes to prostate cancer, surgery is unfortunately necessary in some cases.
+Prostate cancer surgery, which typically involves removing the prostate and any areas around the prostate found to contain cancer, is a major surgery that will require about six weeks for you to

 September is National Prostate Cancer Awareness Month.
 Each year, nearly 30,000 men die from prostate cancer.
 In fact, it’s the second leading cause of death from cancer in men after lung cancer.
 Being aware of your risk for prostate cancer—as well as the signs, symptoms, and detection tests—is important to educate yourself about your health.

 If you haven't heard of benign prostatic hyperplasia, or BPH, chances are you will.
 Formerly known as prostatism, an estimated 50% of men have evidence of BPH by age 50 and 75% have it by age 80.
 BPH is a non-cancerous enlargement of the prostate gland that can occur as men get older.
 It can cause bothersome urinary symptoms such as having to urinate often, urgency, difficulty starting, incomplete bladder emptying, getting up at night, and sometimes incontinence.